Dates: June 5-12, 2020

 A 15th-century villa ideally located on the banks of the Aragon River in the quaint village of Santa Cilia.
 Five well-appointed country-style bedrooms offer the perfect respite at the end of a long day of fishing or exploring.
 Each bedroom has been updated while maintaining its rustic personality and charm.
 The lodge also has a wader room, a drying room, and a modest, but well-equipped fly shop.

-Swap stories at the end of each day over a glass of regional wine in the old winepress building used by the monks of San Juan de la Peña 500 years ago.
+Swap stories at the end of each day over a glass of regional wine on the terrace or in the old winepress building used by the monks of San Juan de la Peña Monastery 500 years ago.

 This is not a traditional fishing lodge, but a wonderful, intimate hotel nestled in the village of Aren.
 Each of the 15 air-conditioned, double rooms have en-suite bathrooms, cable TV, and balconies.
 There is a lounge on the ground floor, a limited spa facility, and a room for drying your waders.